What parents need to know

 What's it about?

-TWITTER is an online social networking and microblogging platform that allows users to communicate through 140-character messages ("tweets") on a computer or smartphone.
+TWITTER is an online social-networking and microblogging platform that allows users to communicate through 140-character messages ("tweets").
 It's used by millions of people worldwide to keep up with news, gossip, events, weather, and more.
-Once you sign up with an email and password, you'll be directed to start "following" people.
-The people you follow will show up in your Timeline, a scrolling list of real-time tweets.
-When you tweet, the people who follow you will see your tweets in their timeline.
+Once you sign up, you can follow other users, who will show up in a scrolling list of real-time tweets.
+Moments, a new tab that premiered in October 2015, features "the best of what's happening on Twitter in an instant," according to the site, including news, sports, entertainment, and other tweets.

 Is it any good?

-Twitter can be great for keeping in touch with friends, or keeping up with what's going on in the world -- especially trends in technology and breaking news.
-Twitter attracts a lot of web-savvy users, many of whom are developing services that enhance Twitter -- like a search engine and a round-up of the most talked-about topics.
-But Twitter is not for kids.
-The ability to post anything you want to say can get kids in trouble if they say something in the heat of the moment.
-Also, the service's location-sharing features make it too easy for kids to post their whereabouts, which can lead to face-to-face meet-ups with strangers.
-Finally, Twitter allows kids to receive tweets directly from celebrities they admire, like sports stars, actors, and musicians.
-These messages can be extremely influential to impressionable minds (and are very often promoting products the celeb is getting paid for).
+Twitter can be great for keeping in touch with friends or keeping up with what's going on in the world, especially trends in technology and breaking news.
+Twitter attracts a lot of Web-savvy users, but it isn't really meant for kids.
+The ability to post anything you want can get kids in trouble if they say something in the heat of the moment.
+The service's location-sharing features also make it too easy for kids to post their whereabouts, which can lead to face-to-face meet-ups with strangers.
+Finally, some tweets in the site's Moments section sound like plugs for various TV shows, and Twitter allows kids to receive tweets directly from celebrities they admire, such as sports stars, actors, and musicians.
+These messages can be extremely influential to impressionable minds (and are very often promoting products the celeb is getting paid to promote).

 Families can talk about...

-Families can talk about what's safe to post and what's not (e.g. "prnts gone, party @ 123 main st tonite!!"), and why it's a good idea for teens to limit tweeting to friends only.
-How do you know if you can trust someone enough to make them a "friend" so they have access to your private information?
+Families can talk about what's safe to post and what's not (for example, "prnts gone, party @ 123 main st tonite!!") and why it's a good idea for teens to limit tweeting to friends.
+How do you know if you can trust someone enough to make that person a "friend" with access to your private information?